 Aleppo Pepper chicken is my absolute favorite grilled chicken recipe, super tender and full of fantastic flavor.
 Plus it’s extremely easy to make – 10 minutes of prep, an hour to marinate, and 12 minutes on the grill.
 Sadly, Aleppo pepper is scarce these days but I’ve included a substitution that works really well.

 Thick Greek yogurt tenderizes the chicken.
 A smoky pepper and lemon-garlic combination infuses it with intense bright flavor.
 It comes off the grill golden, tender, flavorful, delicious.
 It is truly one of the best chicken dishes I have ever tasted.
 And it’s so easy.
 Mix some spices with yogurt.
 Slice some lemons.
 Smash some garlic cloves.
 Mix it all together with the chicken.
 An hour in the fridge.
 12 minutes on the grill.
-Voila!
+Done!